Geographic Distribution and Habitat

 Behavior and Lifestyle

-Thanks to their size, agility, and safe location in the trees, siamangs have no known natural predator.
+Thanks to their size, maneuverability, and security in the trees, siamangs have no natural predators.

-The siamang is listed as Endangered by International Union for Conservation of Nature (IUN, 2015), appearing on the IUCN’s Red List of Threatened Species.
-Their numbers are in decline.
-Their two biggest threats are habitat loss and illegal pet trade.
+The International Union for Conservation of Nature lists the siamang as Endangered (IUCN, 2015), appearing on the IUCN Red List of Threatened Species.

 Living in fragmented forest habitats, siamangs face numerous threats to their survival.
 Infants are captured for the illegal pet trade throughout southeast Asia (which often involves the killing of adults), and their numbers have declined by 50% over the last 40 years as a result of their two biggest threats: the pet trade and habitat loss.

 One of the most serious threats to siamang survival is the unsustainable practice of timber extraction.
 Habitat destruction and the subsequent degradation of the forest—either from commercial timber harvesting or converting the land to agriculture (particularly palm oil)—poses a critical threat.
 Other threats include residential and commercial development, mining and quarrying, road construction, and fires.
 Many of these threats also encroach onto national parks and “protected” forests.
 These threats impact both subspecies of siamang, and the siamangs’ numbers continue to decline.

 The siamang is listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.